Bailiffs have clamped your car

-You may be a victim of an ANPR drive-by clamping event.
+You may be a victim of a bailiff with an ANPR camera.

 Your options are: